 In all the epistles, the apostles are talking to two groups of people, those who are walking in the light, and those who are not.
 Over and over again they say those who walk in the light will inherit eternal life; and those who continue to sin will die.
 (The verses quoted above are but a small sample.)

 Does this mean we can be justified by keeping the law?
 Not at all.

 All who rely on observing the law are under a curse, for it is written: “Cursed is everyone who does not continue to do everything written in the Book of the Law.”(Gal 3:10)

+Paul is talking about winning God’s approval through keeping the law of Moses.
+(If you break just one law you must be punished.)
 He is not saying we don’t have to obey Jesus to be saved from sin.
-(Paul was under Christ's law. see 1 Cor 9:21) Scripture is very clear, we must have a loving obedient relationship with Jesus to be saved from sin.
+(Paul was under Christ's law. see 1 Cor 9:21.)
+Scripture is very clear, we must have a loving obedient relationship with Jesus to be saved from sin.
 Does this mean we have to be perfect to be accepted by him?
 Not at all.
 He is pleased when we try to do what he asks; he regards our trying, and our confessing our sins and repenting of them as obedience (see here).

 “But if this is true, How can anyone be sure of their final destination?”